 Success After Graduation

-With a focus on practical, hands-on learning and strong connections with industry leaders, the School of Engineering, Computing and Construction Management (SECCM) combines technical skills with a liberal arts program to prepare its graduates for successful careers by giving them a well-rounded experience that meets the needs of today’s industries.
+With a focus on practical, hands-on learning and strong connections with industry leaders, the School of Engineering, Computing and Construction Management (SECCM) prepares its graduates for successful careers.

 Across all our programs, alumni find success in graduate programs and their fields.

 “Companies will generally tell you that when they hire kids from Roger Williams, they are the cream of the crop.
 They know the school and they know what kind of students they’re getting when they hire someone from Roger Williams.”

 ELSCH MAISOH '13, Project Manager at Gilbane Building Company

 Major: Construction Management

 More: Put on the Right Track for Construction Career

 'You Graduate Knowing A Lot More Than the Competition'